WsttXm/RiskEngine/doc/Implementation_Details.md

 This document is the contract implemented by the current source, not a statement of intent.
 Host integration is in [README.md](../README.md).
 Expected evidence families on typical fixtures are in [Adversarial_Matrix.md](./Adversarial_Matrix.md).

+Updated against the implementation in commit `15c55ef`; differences between implemented behavior and design intent are called out below.

 ## 1. Scope and modules

 RiskEngine is a local Android risk-signal SDK.
-Java owns orchestration, privacy, scoring, and the report.
-C++17 JNI owns libc-hook-resistant I/O, maps parsing, path probes, and integrity checks.
+Java owns orchestration, privacy, scene scoring, layered fingerprints, and the final report.
+C++17 JNI owns libc-hook-resistant I/O, environment probes, ART/code integrity, an independent sealed verdict, and periodic re-verification.
 There is no server, no reporting, and no Play Integrity dependency.

 | Module | Role |
 | --- | --- |